maitruong-data/Sales-Performance-and-Market-Expansion-for-Global-Superstore-PowerBI/README.md

     - More dispersion and more amber or red than Consumer segment.
     - There were a couple of Invest candidates (Copiers, Applicances, Accessories), but with high return rate
   - **Home Office (growth threshold 55.41%):**
-    - A healthy set in Invest and Optimize with low and medium returns => the segment looked the most scalable compared to the other two
+    - A healthy set in Invest and Optimize with low and medium returns => the segment looked the most scalable compared to the other two segments

-## 🔎Conclusion & Recommendation
+## 🔎Final Conclusion & Recommendations

 ### Conclusion